Dragon-Zhuang/BPPO/README.md

 ## Overview of the Code
-The code consists of seven Python scripts and the file `main.py` that contains various parameter settings.
+The code consists of seven Python scripts and the file `main.py` that contains various parameter settings which are interpreted and described in our paper.
 ### Needed
 - `torch                         1.12.0`
 - `torchaudio                    0.12.0`